hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

       * <a name="v-meshgateway-wanaddress-usenodename" href="#v-meshgateway-wanaddress-usenodename">`useNodeName`</a> (`bool: false`) -
-      If true, each Gateway Pod will advertise its Node Name (as provided by the Kubernetes downward API) as the wan address.
+      If true, each Gateway Pod will advertise its Node Name (as provided by the Kubernetes downward API) as the WAN address.
       This is useful if the node names are DNS entries that are routable from other DCs.
      If you use the node name, then `useNodeIP` and `host` must be `false` and `""` respectively.

       * <a name="v-meshgateway-wanaddress-host" href="#v-meshgateway-wanaddress-host">`host`</a> (`string: """`) -
-      If non-empty, each gateway Pod will use this host as its wan address.
+      If non-empty, each gateway Pod will use this host as its WAN address.
       Users must ensure that this address routes to the Gateway Pods, for example via a load balancer IP or a DNS entry that routes to the Service fronting the Deployment.
-      `meshGateway.wanAddress.port` will be used as the port for the wan address.
+      `meshGateway.wanAddress.port` will be used as the port for the WAN address.
       If you specify a host, then `useNodeIP` and `useNodeName` must be false.

   * <a name="v-meshgateway-service" href="#v-meshgateway-service">`service`</a> -